-Skin tags are more of a mild irritation than anything else.
+Skin tags are more of a mild irritation than a medical problem.
 Those tiny little pockets of skin that seem to grow out of nowhere are in fact harmless and in most cases don’t cause much discomfort although they may be a little weird and ugly.

-Although those clever scientists don’t really understand exactly what causes skin tags there are a number of factors that are associated with the growth of these little skin pockets:
+Although scientists don’t really understand exactly what causes skin tags, several factors are associated with the growth of these little skin pockets:

 There does seem to be a genetic connection to the growth of skin tags.
 Some people are more genetically predisposed to skin tags than others.
 This basically means that some people are more likely to get skin tags than others.
 So if your parents, grandparents, uncles, aunts or other family members have skin tags, it is more likely that you will get them too.